Skip to main content

 Pioneering work: from research into practice

-As part of the Alliance4Rare funding programme, university hospitals in Berlin, Dresden and Heidelberg are working together to implement this ambitious project.
+Charité – Universitätsmedizin Berlin will tackle this ambitious project in collaboration with the university hospitals in Dresden and Heidelberg.
 During the three-year pilot phase, it is planned to screen around 15,000 newborns per year for rare genetic diseases – diseases for which effective therapies are already available if they are detected at an early stage.
 State-of-the-art bioinformatics and clinical expertise enable the efficient evaluation of genetic data.
 The close exchange between research and practice, a central pillar of the Alliance4Rare network, ensures that families can be helped as quickly and effectively as possible.

 Special thanks to the Friede Springer Foundation for their funding: this ground-breaking development is only possible thanks to the support of our Alliance4Rare funding partners!